Tell your friends:

 Can I sponsor a child?

 We do not have a sponsorship program for one specific child.
 However, we do have a program called the Tiyospaye Club, which helps sponsor and educate all the children.
-Members of this club receive a monthly mailing which includes a letter and drawing from one of the children, a letter from our director and monthly notes.
+Members of this club receive a monthly mailing which includes a letter and drawing from one of the children, a letter from Fr.
+Anthony and monthly notes.
 You can find more information on the Tiyospaye Club here.
 If you are interested in joining, please call 1-800-762-2162.